Sign In

 Requirements

-To follow the instructions in this article, you need at least two Ubuntu servers in the same data center.
+To follow the instructions in this article, you need at least two Ubuntu cloud servers in the same data center.
 Any of these servers can be ordered from Hostman.

 We will need two Ubuntu 20.04 servers, used as the primary and secondary DNS servers, ns1 and ns2, respectively.
 Additionally, there will be extra servers using our configured servers.